Albastraoz/uberhosting/README.md

 4. If possible implement solution to error or improve product.

 ### Dev tools
-- Everything has been tested and works correctly except for some minor bugs.
+- Everything has been tested and works correctly.

 ### Coding error testing
 After complete product start to addres coding errors: